paypal/SeLion/README.md

 Areas that need contribution
 -----------------------------
 1. Project Documentation.
-2. Expanding @MobileTest to work with Selendroid.
+2. Expanding @MobileTest to work with Appium.
 3. Expanding PageYaml and SeLion's Code Generator to work with Selendroid.
-4. Look & Feel Enhancements to SeLion's RuntimeReporter.
-5. Support for additional data formats such as JSON, CSV, and XML for data driven testing.
+4. Support for additional data formats such as JSON, CSV, and XML for data driven testing.
-6. Any open item from [GitHub Issues](https://github.com/paypal/SeLion/issues)
+5. Any open item from [GitHub Issues](https://github.com/paypal/SeLion/issues)

 Projects we depend on that need contributors
 ---------------------------------------------